Fox2Code/FoxMagiskModuleManager/DEVELOPERS.md

 - `showLoading`: Show an indeterminate progress bar (Note: the bar is automatically hidden when the install finish)
 - `hideLoading`: Hide the indeterminate progress bar if previously shown
-- `setSupportLink <url>`: Set support link when loading finishes
+- `setSupportLink <url>`: Set support link to show when the install finish
-  (Note: It override the config button if loaded from repo, it's recommended to only use this command when the script fail, or don't have any config app)
+  (Note: Modules installed from repo will not show the config button if a link is set)

 Note:
 The current behavior with unknown command is to ignore them,